Well-Posedness and Numerical Approximation of a Class of Nonlocal Elliptic Equations with Gaussian Kernels: Conclusion and Future Work

-We have presented a detailed explanation of a PDE-based image restoration model, which includes both an enhanced mathematical framework and the practical numerical scheme.
-In our analysis, we have allowed for a general nonlocal operator $G$ defined by convolution with a kernel $K$.
-Under natural integrability and boundedness conditions on $K$ (with the Gaussian kernel as one example), we proved that $G$ is a bounded operator from $ L^{2}(\Omega )$ to $L^{2}(\Omega )$.
-These results \textquotedblright combined with the classical energy estimates for the Laplacian\textquotedblright\ enable us to apply the Lax--Milgram theorem to guarantee existence and uniqueness of a weak solution.
-The integrated Python code demonstrates a practical implementation for restoring a degraded color image.
-In the Python code the nonlocal operator $G(u)$ is defined via a Gaussian convolution using a kernel
+This study presented a comprehensive analysis of a class of nonlocal elliptic equations, combining a rigorous mathematical framework with a practical numerical scheme.
+The formulation accommodates a general nonlocal operator $G$ defined by convolution with a kernel $K$.
+Under standard integrability and boundedness conditions on $K$, we established that $G$ is a bounded operator on $L^2(\Omega)$.
+These analytical findings, combined with classical energy estimates for the Laplacian, allow the application of the Lax--Milgram theorem to guarantee the existence and uniqueness of the weak solution in $H_0^1(\Omega)$.